Align before Adapt: Leveraging Entity-to-Region Alignments for Generalizable Video Action Recognition: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel method with the ``align before adapt" paradigm for video action recognition.
 By leveraging the alignments between local visual appearance and action-related entity semantics, we conduct a better video representation adaption with improved interpretability and generalizability.
-Our method demonstrates superior performance especially in the few/zero-shot scenarios while maintaining low computational costs.
+Our method demonstrates superior performance especially in zero-shot and few-shot scenarios while maintaining low computational costs.

 {

 }